praja/capistrano3-syntax-checking/README.markdown

-This is a simple extension to Capistrano that adds a few tasks to syntax-check source files.
+This is a simple extension to Capistrano that adds a few pre-deploy syntax-checks for source files.

+Currently supported syntaxes are Ruby, ERB, JavaScript (using the Google Closure compiler) and HAML.

 Installation
 ------------